 Prof Charalambos Antoniades (CI of sub-study), Prof David Taggart, Prof Keith Channon, Prof Paul Leeson, Dr David Adlam and Miss Laura Herdman

 Organising and Research Funding: The study is organised by the Department of Cardiothoracic Surgery and Department of Cardiology at the John Radcliffe hospital and the University of Oxford.
-The study is funded by the British Heart Foundation, the Medical Research Council and the European Commission.
+The study is funded by the British Heart Foundation and the Medical Research Council.

 Study Approval: Ethical Approval was provided following review by the Division of Cardiovascular Medicine (University of Oxford) and the Northern and Yorkshire Multi-Centre Research Ethics Committee (Reference MREC/04/3/006).
 Document version 1.0 Sept 2016.

 Announcements for the participants: